slurrps-old/Vault-Backup/README.md

 # Vault-Backup
 Windows Auto Backup program

 Vault Backup is a program that will backup folders or an entire file system for a user to a users specified destination.
-It also has the ability to format devices and securely wipe files of of a device.
+It also has the ability to format devices and securely wipe files off of a device.

 Features:
 Auto Detect USB,